jcorporation/myMPD/docs/configuration/ssl.md

 You can edit the file `/var/lib/mympd/config/ssl_san` before starting myMPD to add additional names or ip addresses to the certificate, e.g. `DNS:jukebox.local`.

-To regenerate the server certificate stop myMPD, and remove the `/var/lib/mympd/ssl/server.crt` and `/var/lib/mympd/ssl/server.key`.
+To regenerate the server certificate stop myMPD, and remove the `/var/lib/mympd/ssl/server.crt` and `/var/lib/mympd/ssl/server.key` files.

 ## Default CA